Esri/navigator-integration/README.md

 ####Navigator for ArcGIS URL scheme

 A URL scheme allows you to launch a native app from another native or web app.
-You can set options(or parameters?) in the URL that will be passed to the app you want to launch, causing it to perform specific functions.
+You can set options in the URL that will be passed to the app you want to launch, causing it to perform specific functions.
 This capability is available on the iOS and Android platforms.

 You can use this URL scheme to launch Navigator and perform searches for destinations, calculate routes to one or more stops, or start navigating.